-- a.
-Interdisciplinary Engagement in Animal Systems (A1261) - b.
-Critical Agriculture Research and Extension (A1701) - c.
+a.
+Interdisciplinary Engagement in Animal Systems (A1261)

+- b.
+Agricultural Microbiomes in Plant Systems and Natural Resources (A1402) - c.
+Critical Agriculture Research and Extension (A1701) - d.
 Extension, Education & USDA Climate Hubs Partnership (A1721).

 Program Area Key Information applicable to ALL Bioenergy, Natural Resources and Environment priority areas: